Corporate bond: Risk analysis

+Default risk

 Compared to government bonds, corporate bonds generally have a higher risk of default.
 This risk depends on the particular corporation issuing the bond, the current market conditions and governments to which the bond issuer is being compared and the rating of the company.
 Corporate bond holders are compensated for this risk by receiving a higher yield than government bonds.
-The difference in yield (called credit spread) reflects the higher probability of default, the expected loss in the event of default, and may also reflect liquidity and risk premia; see Bond credit rating, High-yield debt.
+The difference in yield — called credit spread — reflects the higher probability of default, the expected loss in the event of default, and may also reflect liquidity and risk premiums; see Bond credit rating, High-yield debt.

-Other risks in corporate bonds
+Other risks

-Default Risk has been discussed above but there are also other risks for which corporate bondholders expect to be compensated by credit spread.
-This is, for example why the Option Adjusted Spread on a Ginnie Mae MBS will usually be higher than zero to the Treasury curve.
+In addition to default risk, as outlined above, there are other risks for which corporate bondholders expect to be compensated through an increased credit spread.
+This explains, for example, the Option Adjusted Spread on a Ginnie Mae MBS relative to the Treasury curve.